vlopezj/coq-course/plan.md

   - Program extraction

-    - Covered in one chapter in SF (not sure in what depth)
+    - Covered in one chapter in SF, but more info in Extraction in VFA
     - Examples with simple programs?
     - Efficiency of extracted programs?
     - [Coq.io](http://coq.io)